Going through a divorce isn’t easy—emotionally, mentally, or financially.

 Estate

-Update your will and estate documents (that includes any health care-related documents, too).
-Read more about will and estate planning.
+Update your will and estate documents, including any health care-related documents.

 Financial plan

-You can start building your own financial plan.
-If you have questions, a financial professional can help you figure out how much to save for retirement, and which adjustments to make.
+And finally: Start building your own financial plan.
+If you have questions, we can connect you with a financial professional who can help you figure out how much to save for retirement and which adjustments to make.

 What’s next?